API¶

 at the same time.

-If you need to filter EIDs, use attribute eid
+If you need to filter EIDs, use attribute eid.

 For querying non-JSON-native types, you can use the following magic strings,

-as are defined by the search & replace magic
+as are defined by the search & replace magic module.

 There are no attribute name checks (may be added in the future).